Tour Our Teardrop – The 2021 T@B 320 S

 Above the dinette/bed is the entertainment system, the TV and a microwave that works if you have shore power along with some handy storage areas and the controls for the heating system and AC.
 There is also some storage under a couple of the seats, though most of that space is for the electrical, heat, hot water and AC systems.
 But there is enough space to store our camp chairs and hammocks and our little folding tables.

 In the front of the T@B is the kitchenette.
-There is a sink, a push-button 2-burner LP stove and a super efficient 12v fridge that works on either shore power or the battery.
+There is a sink, a push-button 2-burner LP stove and a relatively efficient 12v fridge that works on either shore power or the battery.
 There are two big cabinets for storing cooking and camping and cleaning gear as well as a handy drawer for small things you might need to grab inside or out.
 Above the counter are two more small cabinets and some pocket storage above the door, which we find handy for lights and bug spray and dog gear.

 Next to the kitchenette is the wet bath.
 There is a cassette toilet, a small sink and the handle for that becomes the shower when moved to the wall mounting.
 It is perfect for being completely self-contained.
 There is a 19 gallon freshwater tank, an 18 gallon grey water tank and the cassette for the toilet is a 5 gallon tank.